efeelize/eng/bec/record/phase_1/Day_35.md

 ## PART III.green travel plan
 ### how
 - provide your staff with more efficient and enviromentally friendly options for travelling to work and travelling on business.
 - developing and encouraging staff car pool or car-sharing schemes
 - encouraging use of cleaner and less polluting fuel
 - providing bike racks /ræk/ [n. 货架；行李架]and shower and changing facilities for cyclists
 - promotion of public transport
-- paying mileage  /'maɪlɪdʒ/ [n. 英里数] for employees using cycles on business errands/'er(ə)nd/ [n. 差事；差使；使命 ].
+- paying mileage  /'maɪlɪdʒ/ [n. 英里数] for employees using cycles on business errands/'er(ə)nd/
+[n. 差事；
+差使；使命
+].
 - using IT systems such as videoconferencing and email.
 - looking at alternative methods of distribution
 - provide on-site facilities such as a cash machine to reduce the need for journeys offsite.

 ### sentence
 - what measures shall we take to ensure that...